cpcdoy/cpcdoy.github.io/content/articles/tp-2.md

 ## Last Exercise: DIY Pixel Shuffle!

 <exercisequote>
-Using the `einops` library which uses an Einstein-inspired notation, rewrite Pixel Shuffle from scratch using the `rearrange` operation.
-Then retrain the model and check that you have the exact same results as before.
+Using the `einops` library which uses an Einstein-inspired notation, rewrite Pixel Shuffle from scratch.
+Finally, retrain the model and verify that your network still performs the same.
 </exercisequote>

+Read the documentation of `einops` [here](https://einops.rocks/1-einops-basics/).

 ---